yukijina/yukijina.github.io/_posts/2018-12-02-ruby_string_methods_-_palindrome.markdown

 * `\! `   removes exclamation mark
 * `\- `   removes hyphen

-We put all the above in the array and wrap with backslash `/  /`. <br>
+We put all the above in the array and wrap with forward slash `/  /`. <br>
 After the comma is a replacement.
 In this case,  non-space `""` .

 Let's say we pass the string "abc! c B,a".